rizquadnan/workshop-life-at-tech-backend/README.md

 Exercise Solution Git Branch:
 `git checkout 1-exercise-requirement-dev-solution`

+PS: Search the code repository for WORKSHOP-HINT: to help you out during the exercise

 ## Testing

 Testing is the act of making sure our code works as expected